gabrielssilva/podingcast/README.md

 ## More about Podingcast...

-Some time ago I was willing to learn more about Android, exploring some more advanced platform features (like Services and Notifiers).
+Some time ago I was willing to learn more about Android and explore some more advanced platform features (like Services and Notifiers).
 I decided to start a new project.

 At the same time, I never found a cool podcasts app for Android.
 I tried a bunch of them, and always found something to destroy my experience.
 It was natural to put the two ideas together, and finally I was starting to code Podingcast.